charliecalvert/CloudNotes/Prog270/Week08.md

 above.
 - Create a customer **Pictures** page with text and images
 - Modify the about page.
+- In your repository, include screenshots showing your application running in Cloud Nine and Lubuntu
+- Check your work into your repository

 I provide some default images for the "carousel" at the top of the main page.
 You can use those images or create different images.